Logo of Institute of Clinical Hypnotherapy that offers Coaching and Psychotherapy Courses

 5. SOFT SEA

-Of these SOFT SEA is in our opinion the most powerful and comprehensive coaching model.
-While being complete in itself, it can also be used seamlessly with hypnosis, NLP and to be true any other therapeutic or change process.
+SOFT SEA is in our opinion the most powerful and comprehensive coaching model.

 Primarily Coaching is all about working with present and future.
 It is more outcome-focused with emphasis on identifying and applying the plan of action to achieve the desired outcome.